 2. To establish volunteer Advisory Councils on Community Canines (ACCCs) in several local communities that will boost collaboration with community members to address the stray dog problem.

-Our strategy for addressing the stray cat problem is developing a trap and release free spay/neuter clinic program starting in mid to late 2019.
-You can find more details about our plans here.
+Our strategy for addressing the stray cat problem is developing a trap and release program which offers certificates specifically for strays.